 October, April, February

 This qualification will help you develop knowledge, understanding and skills important to improving the quality of healthcare in your local setting, whatever your role.
-You will investigate the theory and practice of healthcare improvement, exploring what healthcare improvement means and how it can be achieved through change agency, collaboration and partnership and the field of improvement science - situating these core themes within a global context and investigating their impact on local practice.
+You'll investigate the theory and practice of healthcare improvement, exploring what healthcare improvement means and how it can be achieved through leadership, change agency, collaboration and partnership and the field of improvement science - situating these core themes within a global context and investigating their impact on local practice.
 Throughout your studies you will apply your learning to the context of your own health improvement environment.

 You will need a computer with internet access to study for this qualification.
 For most OU qualifications a Microsoft Windows (new since 2007), Apple Mac (OS X 10.6 or later) or Linux computer should be adequate.
 However, some qualifications require more specific IT equipment, in which case you will need additional software to use an Apple Mac or Linux computer.
 A detailed technical specification for your modules will be made available when you register.
 Please note, technical specifications do change over time to match computer developments and the way we teach.